Lecturer in Medicine

 Chris Horton

-• I am a Stipendiary Lecturer in Preclinical Medicine and Lecturer in Geriatric Medicine at the Oxford Medical School.
+• I am a Stipendiary Lecturer in Preclinical Medicine and support clinical teaching at Trinity College and The University of Oxford Medical School.

 • I graduated from Oxford University with BM BCh in 2019, completing my preclinical years at Trinity.